 - Do not use cosmetics or other skin care products on the treated skin areas.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have endometriosis or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy, gallbladder disease, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
-Your doctor should know if you have heart disease, high blood pressure, high blood cholesterol, or a family history of high cholesterol.
+- Make sure your doctor knows if you are breastfeeding or if you have endometriosis or a history of cancer.
+Tell your doctor if you have asthma, diabetes, edema (body swelling), epilepsy, high or low calcium in the blood, inherited angioedema (swelling of the face, tongue, or throat), kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
+Your doctor should know if you have heart disease, high blood pressure, high cholesterol, or a family history of high cholesterol.
 Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.

 Possible Side Effects While Using This Medicine